IntegerMan/JAIMES/README.md

 - [x] Add a RAG skill to the Semantic Kernel using Kernel Memory
 - [x] Have Kernel Memory index the free D&D ruleset
 - [x] Display more indexing progress in the console
+- [/] Restore service to the RAG Skill; use an embedding model
 - [ ] Host a free vector database locally for Kernel Memory instance
+- [ ] Persist indexes
+- [ ] Only index RAG sources if they're not already indexed
 - [ ] Index the transcript / past sessions on an ongoing or on-demand basis
 - [ ] Provide the transcript as a RAG source